idiocc/http/README.md

 ## class Tester

 The instance of a _Tester_ class is returned by the `start`, `startPlain` and `listen` methods.
 It is used to chain the actions together and extends the promise that should be awaited for during the test.
-It provides a testing API similar to the _SuperTest_ package, but does not require calling `done` method, because the _Tester_ class extends the _Promise_.
+It provides a testing API similar to the _SuperTest_ package, but does not require calling `done` method, because the _Tester_ class is asynchronous.

 <p align="center"><a href="#table-of-contents"><img src=".documentary/section-breaks/6.svg?sanitize=true" width="25"></a></p>